 Although bullet smokers are ideal for beginners, it can take some practice for the best results.
 Luckily there is plenty of information available online and guides on charcoal setup methods, the vent control and general smoking times on the WSM.

-For more information you can check out our Weber Smokey Mountain review, or for the latest prices click here:
+For more information you can check out our Weber Smokey Mountain review.

 This absolute monster of a cooker from Oklahoma Joe and Char-Broil does it all—smoke, grill, bake or roast.